>

 • Be cautious of pickpockets, particularly in crowded areas and around popular tourist spots.

-• Try not to rely on taxis hailed on the street as they may overcharge; use trusted ride apps or local transport options.
+• Try not to rely on taxis hailed on the street, as they may overcharge; use trusted ride apps or local transport options.

-Prague’s extensive public transport network is reliable and affordable, covering trams, buses, and the metro.
 For schedules, ticket options, and maps, visit the Prague Public Transit Website (DPP).

 Airport and Transfers